Enterprise Connection Manager

 Join the Enterprise

 Join the Enterprise refers to the process of adding a new server to the existing enterprise hierarchy.
 All servers except for the ROOT server must join the enterprise before initialization.
 The server being added must have online connectivity to the POA to manage enterprise data or use enterprise features and the user doing the setup must know the IP Address, FQDN or hostname information for servers.
-All servers other than the ROOT server must go through the Add Server/Join-the-Enterprise process.
-Joining the Enterprise adds the server as a new node to an enterprise hierarchy.
+The JTE process creates a TCP/IP connection between the server and its POA, copies core resources to the new server and adds the server as a new node to an enterprise hierarchy.
 As part of the JTE process, the user must identify the new server's POA.

 Requirements